AuthKey

 Like regular sessions in web 2.0, an AuthKey has an expiration time.
 If the user stops sending any activity for 30 minutes (this length of time is configurable), the AuthKey is expired.
 The end user has to re-login to create a new AuthKey to continue operations.

 If a sniffer get this AuthKey, he can impersonate the user and cheat the system.
 So the security of AuthKey is very important.
-In hosting_cml and state machine, the AuthKey always stays inside the hardware enclave.
-During transportation between enclaves, TLS security is always applied.
-Between browser and the hosting_cml, a special end-to-end encryption is applied to keep the AuthKey secure.
+In and , the AuthKey always stays inside the hardware .
+During transportation between , TLS security is always applied.
+Between browser and the , a special end-to-end encryption is applied to keep the AuthKey secure.